Why do I hear ticking/squeaking/rattling sounds from my ceiling fans?

 Remote controlled ceiling fans are installed using the existing light and power source in a room.
-Simply replacing your rooms light with a remote controlled ceiling fan and light saves running additional wires down your walls.
+Simply replacing your rooms light with a remote-controlled ceiling fan with light, which saves running additional wires down your walls.

 This option also takes less time to install and costs less.
 Depending on which remote you have there are also more settings as opposed to wall control, such as dimmer, timer, and delay.

 What is a summer/winter reverse mode?
 How does it works in winter?

 Placing ceiling fans on the summer setting allows the blades to move in a counter-clockwise direction forcing the air directly down.

 Placing the ceiling fan on the winter setting reverses the blades to a clockwise direction and gently draws the room air up towards the ceiling forcing warm air down and out towards the walls.